jeffreyhanson/tutor-notes/BIOL2006/prac-0.md

 	* right click on the scripts
 	* open with -> Rstudio
 + Potential issues
+	* for loop: will need to explain how a for loop works
 	* the computers don't associate .R scripts with Rstudio: need to open rstudio first then open the script
-	* schoolkids.txt dataset is not the in the teaching folder
+	* schoolkids.txt dataset is not the in the teaching folder?
-	* attaching datasets
+	* attaching datasets: will need to explain never to do this